 The TCI consists of two groups of islands separated by a 22 miles wide deep channel, known as the Turks Island Passage.
 The Turks Islands lie to the east of the passage and the Caicos Islands to the west.
 The TCI consists entirely of limestone, rising steeply from the ocean floor some 7000 feet below.
 Around the coastline is the world’s third largest continuous barrier reef of living coral.

 The TCI is an internal-governing British Overseas Territory, with a government that is democratically elected for a term of four years.
 The nation’s capital and the seat of government is Cockburn Town, Grand Turk.
-The Governor serves as Head of State and he/she is appointed by and acts as the representative of HM the Queen.
+The Governor serves as Head of State and he/she is appointed by and acts as the representative of HM the King.
 The cabinet is made up of the Governor, The Premier, and six other ministers appointed by the Governor.
 The House of Assembly consists of a Speaker, 15 elected members, four appointed members and the Attorney General.
 The legal system is based on English Common Law.

 Providenciales has an area of around 38 square miles and is home to two thirds of the total population of around 40,000.
 Known locally as ‘Provo’, is the business, financial hub and tourism centre of the country.
 Other islands making up the Caicos group include South Caicos, Middle Caicos, North Caicos and East Caicos, plus the tiny islands of Pine Cay and Parrot Cay.
 The capital island of Grand Turk (7 square miles) and Salt Cay (3 square miles) are the main islands in the Turks group.